Sign In

 Weed Control

-Where we can, we will work to reduce the use of pesticides while still delivering a high quality, cost-effective and efficient service.
+Where we can, we will work to reduce the use of pesticides by:

-• The use of adjuvants to reduce the amount of pesticide needed
+• increasing our use of adjuvants to reduce the amount of pesticide needed, and

 What does Japanese Knotweed look like?